 How much coverage is required for a policy?

 For renters who qualify for the lease, the coverage amount is set by the property owner to ensure complete protection of the rental unit.
 For renters who do not qualify for the lease, Rhino can also act as a third party guarantor and offer additional coverage to help them get approved.

 How does the property owner determine the required coverage amount?

 The property owner will decide the exact dollar amount of coverage they need on the home or apartment based on each individual applicant.
-For renters who are approved without the need of a guarantor, coverage must be equal to a typical cash security deposit.
+Coverage amounts may be equal to the cash security deposit that the property owner would have required, or it may be more.